andreas-wagner-uzh/misregulation-simulations/README.md

 To simulate the evolutionary dynamics of transcription factor binding sites from the manuscript "Gene misregulation can help alleviate maladaptation" by A. Wagner

-The repository contains three files misregulation_wagner_popsim_main.py: Python script for the core of the simulation program
+The repository contains three files:

+misregulation_wagner_popsim_main.py: Python script for the core of the simulation program

 popfuncs.c: several functions used in main to implement mutation, selection, and data collection